SoCal Focal socalfocal.com ·

 Transurethral Ultrasound Ablation

-A directional ultrasound applicator is placed within the prostatic urethra and rotated to deliver precisely shaped thermal ablation outward from the centre of the gland.
+A directional ultrasound applicator is placed within the prostatic urethra and rotated to deliver precisely shaped thermal ablation outward from the center of the gland.
 Treatment is performed entirely within the MRI bore, allowing real-time MR thermometry to guide and confirm ablation boundaries.
 The ECD (endorectal cooling device) protects the rectal wall.

 Thermal Transurethral MRI-guided Real-time thermometry MR suite required